I-26 Connector Project

-June 23, 2017 - An internal meeting including the City's representatives on the I-26 Connector Project Working Group will be held at City Hall on the Mezzanine Level in the Water Admin Conference Room from 9:30 am until 11:00 am.
-The focus of the meeting will be to discuss the betterments list that the NCDOT and the City have been working on.
+September 6, 2017 - An internal meeting including the City’s representatives on the I-26 Connector Project Working Group will be held at City Hall on the Mezzanine Level in the Water Admin Conference Room from 10:00 am until 11:30 am.
+The focus of the meeting will be to discuss the scope of work for consultant services.

 The proposed I-26 Connector project was first included in the North Carolina Department of Transportation’s Transportation Improvement Program (TIP) as project I-2513 in 1989.

 A working group was created at the request of the City of Asheville to discuss specific topics; including but not limited to the traffic forecast, visualizations, bicycle and pedestrian accommodations, design refinements, the creation of an Aesthetics Advisory Committee (AAC), noise policies, and abatement measures.
 Members of the working group include the City of Asheville, NCDOT project team, the consultant project team, Asheville Design Center, Buncombe County, and a minority community representative.
 The first working group meeting was held on March 24, 2016.